microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Microsoft.Graph.Teams.md

 The details for each version of the app.

 ### [Get-MgAppCatalogTeamAppDefinitionBot](Get-MgAppCatalogTeamAppDefinitionBot.md)
-Get the bot associated with a specific definition of the  TeamsApp.
+The details of the bot specified in the Teams app manifest.

 ### [Get-MgAppCatalogTeamAppDefinitionColorIcon](Get-MgAppCatalogTeamAppDefinitionColorIcon.md)
-Retrieve a Teams app icon associated with a specific definition of an app.
+The color version of the Teams app's icon.

 ### [Get-MgAppCatalogTeamAppDefinitionColorIconHostedContent](Get-MgAppCatalogTeamAppDefinitionColorIconHostedContent.md)
-Retrieve the hosted content in an app's icon.
+The contents of the app icon if the icon is hosted within the Teams infrastructure.

 ### [Get-MgAppCatalogTeamAppDefinitionOutlineIcon](Get-MgAppCatalogTeamAppDefinitionOutlineIcon.md)
-Retrieve a Teams app icon associated with a specific definition of an app.
+The outline version of the Teams app's icon.

 ### [Get-MgAppCatalogTeamAppDefinitionOutlineIconHostedContent](Get-MgAppCatalogTeamAppDefinitionOutlineIconHostedContent.md)
-Retrieve the hosted content in an app's icon.
+The contents of the app icon if the icon is hosted within the Teams infrastructure.

 ### [Get-MgChat](Get-MgChat.md)
 Retrieve a single chat (without its messages).